Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 \paragraph{Lower-bound on the weight-zero subspace.}

 The statement of \autoref{prop:mixedmoduli} involves the coefficient of $\mu^0w^0$ in the character~$\Nst$, where $(\mu,w)$ are (electric, magnetic) flavour fugacities.
-In other words, it is (the dimension of) the subspace of the representation~$\Nst$ that has zero-weight under an arbitrarily chosen Cartan subalgebra of~$\Gelec$ and the manifest $U(1)_T^{\nab}$ symmetry\footnote{The manifest topological symmetries do not necessarily form a Cartan subalgebra.
+In other words, it is (the dimension of) the subspace of the representation~$\Nst$ that has zero-weight under a Cartan torus of~$\Gelec$ and under the manifest $U(1)_T^{\nab}$ symmetry\footnote{The manifest topological symmetries do not necessarily form a Cartan subalgebra.
 A simple example is the case of orthosymplectic quivers, which generally have no $U(1)_T$ symmetries but can have large magnetic symmetries nevertheless.} included in~$\Gmag$.
-It is bounded below by the coefficient $\mu^0$ in~\eqref{Nstw0}.
+It is bounded below by the $\mu^0$ term in~\eqref{Nstw0}.

-In \autoref{app:zeroweight} we establish lower bounds~\eqref{lower-zeroweight} on the dimension of zero-weight subspaces:
+In \autoref{app:zeroweight} we establish lower bounds on the dimension of zero-weight subspaces: